OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Working_with_Wiki.md

 !!! info "Note"

-    If a wWiki is to be exported directly as a Wiki, this is only possible by the owner of the Wiki directly in the learning resource via the menus "Copy" or "Export content".
+    If a Wiki is to be exported directly as a Wiki, this is only possible by the owner of the Wiki directly in the learning resource via the menus "Copy" or "Export content".
 Course participants do not have that option.

 !!! warning "Attention"